Own a Home

 |Family Size||Minimum Income||80% Area Median Income|

-3) Have good credit, no felony convictions and no more than one conviction for a misdemeanor.
+3) Have good credit, legal residency, no felony convictions and no more than one conviction for a misdemeanor.

 Ability to Pay: Secure employment, good credit, legal residency, and able to afford 0% mortgage payments to Habitat.

-Willingness to Partner: Family agrees to work with Habitat and our volunteers for at least 300 hours building Habitat homes or working in our office.
+Willingness to Partner: Family agrees to work with Habitat and our volunteers for at least 300 hours building Habitat homes or working in our ReStore or office.

-A full course of 10 homeownership classes is required, which is taught by volunteers in the fields of finance, law, and construction.
+Families must also agree to participate in a full course of 10 homeownership classes, which are taught by volunteers in the fields of finance, law, and construction.

 • Financial Management and Budgeting